havelund/daut/README.md

 #### Example

 We shall first introduce an example.
+See [src/test/scala/daut51_results/Main.scala](src/test/scala/daut51_results/Main.scala) for the complete example discussed in this section.
 The following requirements must be satisfied.

 ###### Requirement:

-Commands and identified by a task id and a command number.
+Commands are identified by a task id and a command number.
 Commands are dispatched for execution on a processor, replied to (acknowledgement of dispatch received), and completed.

    - **Dispatch**